multani/gcp-changelog/content/looker/index.md

 ### Feature

-The Prerender iframes for custom visualizations feature is now out of Labs and generally available on the Admin > Content Guardrails page.

-### Feature

-The Smart single value text size feature is now out of Labs and generally available on the Admin > General Settings page.

-### Feature

-The API endpoint `search_lookml_dashboards` is now out of Labs and generally available.
-This endpoint is similar to the `search_dashboards` endpoint except that it searches LookML dashboards instead of user-defined dashboards.

-### Feature

-The Data History Playback Labs feature is is now out of Labs and generally available on the Admin > Settings page.

-### Feature

-The Reduce Filter Queries Labs feature is now is now out of Labs and generally available on the Admin > Settings page.

-### Feature

 The Prerender iframes for custom visualizations feature is now generally available on the Admin > Content Guardrails page.

 ### Feature